ushiecodes/basictoolkit/readme.txt

 credential manager

-git add origin "reposistory link" intermediate phase between your local repository and remote repository (github) git remote -v : will show u the link to the commits
+git remote add origin "reposistory link" intermediate phase between your local repository and remote repository (github) git remote -v : will show u the link to the commits

 to push the intermediate commit to staging area: